 I’ve found that even applying Editing Restrictions in Word before saving as a PDF does not prevent it from being opened and edited in Word.
 You can of course send a Word password protected document to another.
 However they then cannot even view it without knowing the password.
-To apply true editing security protection to a PDF require the PDF Pro version or some other PDF protection software.
+To apply true editing security protection to a PDF requires the PDF Pro version or some other PDF protection software.

 So you may have to think again if you want your documents secure and non editable.
 So although this newer feature might be useful to some, in some work situations this could now cause a problem.
 A method that has been used to send documents safely and preventing any editing being done now seems to be in a bit of a ‘loophole’.

 Have you come across this ‘loophole’?
 Any comments would be appreciated on this article.
 Please send to firstname.lastname@example.org.